simonspa/corryvreckan/src/algorithms/ImproveReferenceTimestamp/README.md

 **Status**: Work in progress

 #### Description
-Improves the existing reference timestamp (earliest hit on reference plane) by either the trigger timestamp (method 0) or the average track timestamp (method 1).
+Replaces the existing reference timestamp (earliest hit on reference plane) by either the trigger timestamp (method 0) or the average track timestamp (method 1).
 For method 0 to work, a trigger timestamp has to be saved as SPIDR signal during data taking.

 #### Parameters
 * `m_method`: Determines which method to use.
 Trigger timestamp is 0, average track timestamp is 1.
 Default value is `1`.